-- (1) Should it turn out that the examination process was faulty in a manner that influenced the result of the examination, it shall be ordered upon a student's request that a certain student or all students shall resit the examination or parts of the same. - (2) Faults in the examination process shall be reported to the chairperson of the Examinations Committee or the examiner without delay.

-(3) Six months after completion of the examination, resit examinations may no longer be ordered as stipulated in (1).
+- (1) Should it turn out that the examination process was faulty in a manner that influenced the result of the examination, it shall be ordered upon a student's request that a certain student or all students shall resit the examination or parts of the same. - (2) Faults in the examination process shall be reported to the chairperson of the Examinations Committee or the examiner without delay. - (3) Six months after completion of the examination, resit examinations may no longer be ordered as stipulated in paragraph (1).

-Section 20 Written Examination, Multiple-Choice Examinations
+Section 20 Written Examination, Multiple Choice Examinations

-- (1) In written examinations (written examinations, assignments or seminar papers) students are required to prove that they are capable of identifying a problem within a limited period and with limited materials, using the conventional methods employed in their field, and to find a solution to this problem. - (2) 1Written examinations shall generally be evaluated by one examiner.
+- (1) 1 In written examinations, students are required to prove that they are capable of identifying a problem within a limited period and with limited materials, using the conventional methods employed in their field, and to find a solution to this problem.
+2Written examinations may also be held as open book examinations during which students have to complete one or several tasks in a certain time without supervision using either a wide range of aids or whichever aids they like, but without the assistance of third parties.
+Further details are stipulated in the module description.
+3In the case of examinations as defined in sentence 2, tasks shall as far as possible be tailored to test higher-level skills such as understanding, analysis, transfer and application. - (2) 1Written examinations shall generally be evaluated by one examiner.
 2If a written examination is graded as 'nicht ausreichend' (unsatisfactory), it shall be presented to a second examiner for evaluation.
 3The examiner's evaluation must be documented in writing and reasons for the final grade must be made clear.
 4Evaluations shall usually be presented within six weeks. - (3) 1Written examinations may take the form of multiple-choice examinations (with one or more possible correct answers), either in full or in part.
-2Detailed information on the modules with multiple-choice examinations is given in the module handbook.
+2Detailed information on the modules with multiple choice examinations is given in the module handbook.
 3The examinee shall state which of the answers to the questions they deem to be correct.
 4Examination questions must allow for reliable examination results.
 5When drawing up the examination questions, it shall be specified which of the answers shall be accepted as correct.
 6If the question does not allow multiple answers, multiple answers shall be inadmissible and disregarded.
-7Before the evaluation of the examination results, at least two of the authors of the examination shall assess whether the examination questions meet the requirement set out in sentence 4.
-8Should they determine that individual examination questions are faulty, these shall not be taken into account in the evaluation of the examination result; the number of examination questions shall be considered to have been reduced.
-9This reduction of the number of examination questions may not result in disadvantages for any of the examinees.
-10No minus points may be awarded outside of individual examination questions. - (4) 1The examinations according to (3)(1) shall be considered to have been passed if - 1.
+6Before the evaluation of the examination results, at least two of the authors of the examination shall assess whether the examination questions meet the requirement set out in sentence 4.
+6Should they determine that individual examination questions are faulty, these shall not be taken into account in the evaluation of the examination result; the number of examination questions shall be considered to have been reduced.
+6This reduction of the number of examination questions must not result in disadvantages for any of the examinees.
+10No minus points may be awarded outside of individual examination questions.

+- (4) 1The examinations according to (3)(1) shall be considered to have been passed if - 1.
 The examinee answered at least 60 percent of the examination questions correctly/achieved at least 60 percent of the attainable points, or - 2.
 The examinee answered at least 50 percent of the examination questions correctly/achieved at least 50 percent of the attainable points according to the overall score and the number of correct answers is no more than 17 percent below the average number of correct answers for all examinees sitting the examination for the first time.

-2If sentence 1 no. 2 is applied, the Dean of Studies shall be notified.
+2If sentence 1(2) is applied, the Dean of Studies shall be notified.